NOT-LPC/notlpc-concept/content/about/privacy/privacy-policy.md

 ---
-title: Privacy policy
+title: "Privacy policy"
-linktitle: Privacy policy
+linktitle: "Privacy policy"
-description: This Privacy Policy describes how your personal information is collected, used, and shared when you use our websites.
+description: "This Privacy Policy describes how your personal information is collected, used, and shared when you use our websites"

-date: 2018-07-09
+date: 2018-09-01
-publishdate: 2018-07-09
+publishdate: 2018-09-01
-lastmod: 2018-07-09
+lastmod: 2018-09-01
 categories: ['about']
 tags: ['Committee']
 menu: